KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 The scenario engine is built on three main components:
 1. A realistic household load profile:
-   - High-usage household: 14 kWh/day
+   - High-usage = 14 kWh/day
-   - 30% of demand treated as flexible (appliances such as laundry, dishwasher, some discretionary use)
+   - 30% of demand is flexible which includes the use of appliances such as laundry machine, dishwasher, electric shower, etc.
-   - Fixed shape over the day (night/morning/day/evening weights)
+   - Fixed shape over the day (morning/daytime/evening/night weights)

 2. A strategy for choosing target hours:
    - `low_intensity`: choose hours with the lowest carbon intensity
    - `max_renewable`: choose hours with highest renewable share
-   - Both strategies operate on day-level information
+   - Both strategies operate on daily information

 3. A flexible-load redistribution step:
    - Compute total flexible energy for the day